 And so forth.

-You’ll notice that the list is very concrete, even , and linear.
+You’ll notice that the list is very concrete and linear.
 It also looks very boring.
 There’s nothing even remotely creative about this — it’s just a feature list.
 It’s like reading the back of a game box, only less interesting in every conceivable way.

-It makes the right brain SCREAM in outrage… and that’s exactly why it’s awesome!
+It makes my right brain SCREAM in outrage… and that’s exactly why it’s awesome!

-The problem started because the creative part of the brain wouldn’t get started.
-So to retaliate, we cut that part of the brain completely out of the loop.
+The problem started because the creative part of my brain wouldn’t get started.
+So to retaliate, I cut that part of the brain completely out of the loop.

 What I’m trying to say is that it works pretty damn well most of the time.